The Best Afternoon High Tea in Penang

-Afternoon High Tea Penang – An Outstanding Story
+Afternoon High Tea in Penang – An Outstanding Story

-The amount of people who are choosing Afternoon High Tea Penang has increased over the last few years, and as a Victorian tradition has found itself back in fashion.
+The amount of people who are choosing Afternoon High Tea in Penang has increased over the last few years, and as a Victorian tradition has found itself back in fashion.
 The Afternoon High Tea in Penang takes place when ladies maids would buy tea and prepare delicacies such as small sandwiches and cakes, is first thought to have been requested by Anna, Duchess of Bedford in the early-1800s.
-Apparently, the Duchess would ask her staff to buy tea and provide a small plate of food as she would often find herself hungry during the long gap between lunch and dinner.
+Apparently, the Duchess would ask her staff to buy tea and provide a small plate of food as she would often find herself hungry during the long gap between lunch and dinner, thus she made her staff make her the now popular High Tea in Penang.

 As time went on, the Afternoon High Tea in Penang tradition gained in popularity, and any leaf tea shop in a respectable area of George Town Penang would find itself swamped by the kitchen staff of the local fine houses, all looking to buy tea that was of the best quality so that the lady of the house could impress her friends who came to call.